itemir/rpi_boat_utils/README.md

 # Boat and Raspberry Pi Utilities

 This repository contains a collection of utilities and tools for Raspberry Pi.
-They are primarily for usage on a boat, for integrating marine electronics, sensors and marine protocols.
+They are primarily for usage on a boat, for bringing in Internet, integrating marine electronics, sensors and marine protocols.

-That being said, some of the utilities are relevant for non-boat usage (like uart_control) and some of the utilities do not require to be run on a Raspberry Pi (like gpsd2nmea, aisd or aisplay).
+That being said, some of the utilities are relevant for non-boat usage (like uart_control), some of the utilities do not require to be run on a Raspberry Pi (like gpsd2nmea, aisd or aisplay) and some have nothing to do with boats or Raspbbery Pi directly (like traffic_counter).
+This is a catch-all repository for all code/tools I developed while living aboard my boat.

 [uart_control](https://github.com/itemir/rpi_boat_utils/tree/master/uart_control)
 ---